Restaurant Email Examples

 • The highlighted text is perfect for creating hype.

-• Email is clearly indicates people are missing something important and time is running out.
+• Email clearly indicates people are missing something important and time is running out.

 • Clearly states the special offer they will miss if they do not take action.